-In the summer term 2016, children at the end of Key Stage 1 will sit new SATs papers.
-That means that if your child is in Year 2, they will be among the first pupils to take the new test.
+In the summer term 2016, children at the end of Key Stage 1 were the first to sit new SATs papers.
+That means that if your child is in Year 2 this year, they will be among the first year-groups of pupils to take the new-style test.
 SATs have been overhauled in both Key Stage 1 and Key Stage 2 to reflect the changes to the national curriculum, which was introduced from September 2014.

-At the end of Year 2, children will take SATs in:
+At the end of Year 2, children take SATs in:

 - English grammar, punctuation and spelling

 Key Stage 1 reading

 The new reading test for Year 2 pupils is made up of two separate papers: